seanpm2001/AI2001_Docs/Docs/Datasets/Types/Audio/README.md

 Audio datasets are used for speech synthesis, music upscaling and enhancing, and more.

-As of 2023, Saturday, February 3rd, there are `19/20` audio datasets, with many more planned in the coming months/years.
+As of 2023, Sunday, February 4th, there are `21/22` audio datasets, with many more planned in the coming months/years.
 They include:

 - [:octocat: `AI2001 Category: Audio`](https://github.com/seanpm2001/AI2001_Category-Audio/)
 - - [:octocat: `AI2001 Category: Audio ;SC: Instruments`](https://github.com/seanpm2001/AI2001_Category-Audio-SC-Instruments/)